macorrales/macorrales.github.io/_posts/2022-12-04-AdventOfCode-04.md

 ## Approach

 Each assignment is an interval of sequential tasks.
-To find whether two assignment overlaps we can use the interval's boundaries.
+To find whether two assignments overlap we can use the interval's boundaries.

 ### Parsing

 A pair of assignments is represented as `2-4,6-8` which can be parsed into a `record`.
-First the string is split by `,` into two string representing a range.
+First the string is split by `,` into two strings representing a range.
 Then each range is split by `-` into bounds of the range.

 ````java
 record ElfPairAssignment(int oneElfFrom, int oneElfTo, int anotherElfFrom, int anotherElfTo) {